jameerltkr/Google-Auth-Node/README.md

 Simply download this project and run in Node environment and you will be able to authenticate using Google.

-Clone this project and "npm install" command on your console.
+Clone this project and run "npm install" command on your console.